oracle/graal/docs/reference-manual/java-on-truffle/HotSwap.md

 ## HotSwap Plugin API

-As we've just seen above, with Java on Truffle you can benefit from enhanced HotSwap [capabilites](Demos.md#enhanced-hotswap-capabilities-with-java-on-truffle) that allow the code to evolve naturally during development without the need for restarting a running application.
+As we've just seen above, with Java on Truffle you can benefit from enhanced HotSwap capabilities that allow the code to evolve naturally during development without the need for restarting a running application.
 While code reloading (HotSwap) is a powerful tool, it is not sufficient to reflect all kinds of changes, e.g., changes to annotations, framework-specific changes such as implemented services or beans.
 For these things the code often needs to be executed to reload configurations or contexts before the changes are fully reflected in the running instance.
 This is where the Truffle on Java HotSwap Plugin API comes in handy.